bhaskarspace/bhaskarspace.github.io/index.md

 ## News

 - **[Jul.
+2024]** Our paper about [Interplay of Lyapunov exponents and AdS Black hole phase transition](https://doi.org/10.1103/PhysRevD.110.024068) has been published in PRD.
+- **[Jul.
 2024]** I participated in the [“8th Edition of Student Talks on Trending Topics in Theory (ST4)”](https://st4physics.wixsite.com/home) workshop at IIT Bombay, India!
 - **[Jun.
 2024]** I participated in the [“Bridging Physics and Mathematics of Quantum Many-Body Chaos”](https://www.helsinki.fi/en/conferences/bridging-physics-and-mathematics-quantum-many-body-chaos) workshop at the University of Helsinki, Finland!
 - **[Dec.
 2023]** I participated in the [18th Kavli Asian Winter School on Strings, Particles and Cosmology](https://www2.yukawa.kyoto-u.ac.jp/~kaws18th/index.php) at Kyoto University, Japan!